systemd/systemd/docs/CODING_STYLE.md

   recommendation is to simply write it without any such expression by using `for (;;)`.

-- Commit message subject lines should be prefixed with an appropriate component name of some kind.
-For example "journal: ", "nspawn: " and so on.

-- Do not use "Signed-Off-By:" in your commit messages.
-That's a kernel thing we don't do in the systemd project.

 - Avoid leaving long-running child processes around, i.e. `fork()`s that are not followed quickly by an `execv()` in the child.
 Resource management is unclear in this case, and memory CoW will result in